Grant Green: Artistry and equipment

 Recording prolifically for Blue Note Records as both leader and sideman, Green performed in the hard bop, soul jazz, bebop, and Latin-tinged idioms throughout his career.
 Critic Michael Erlewine wrote, "A severely underrated player during his lifetime, Grant Green is one of the great unsung heroes of jazz guitar ...
 Green's playing is immediately recognizable – perhaps more than any other guitarist."
 Critic Dave Hunter described his sound as "lithe, loose, slightly bluesy and righteously groovy".
 The simplicity and immediacy of Green's playing, which tended to avoid chromaticism, derived from his early work playing rhythm and blues and, although he achieved a synthesis of this style with bop, he was a skilled blues and funk guitarist and returned to this style in his later career.
 According to jazz educator Wolf Marshall, "Grant Green's unique mixture of bebop, blues and funk distinguished him as one of the quintessential soul jazz/hard bop guitarists from the get-go."

 He often performed in an organ trio, a small group featuring a Hammond organ and drummer.
-Apart from fellow guitarist Charlie Christian, Green's primary influences were saxophonists, particularly Charlie Parker, and his approach was almost exclusively linear rather than chordal.
-He rarely played rhythm guitar except as a sideman on albums led by other musicians.
+Apart from fellow guitarist Charlie Christian, Green's primary influences were saxophonists, particularly Charlie Parker, and his approach was almost exclusively melodic rather than chordal.

 Green used a Gibson ES-330, then a Gibson L7 with a Gibson McCarty pickguard/pickup, an Epiphone Emperor (with the same pickup), and finally had a custom-built D'Aquisto.
-According to his protégé and fellow guitarist Benson, Grant achieved his tone by turning off the bass and treble settings of his amplifier as well as maximizing the midrange.
+According to his protégé and fellow guitarist George Benson, Green achieved his tone by turning down the bass and treble settings of his amplifier to maximize the midrange.
 That way he could get his signature punchy, biting tone.